-Commands can occur in any order but we have made an effort to enter them in the following order.
+Commands can (mostly) occur in any order but we have made an effort to enter them in the order shown below.
 This is so that they can be studied to see examples of how to use the code.

-- c commands controlling continuum
+commands controlling continuum

-- c commands for density & abundances
+commands for density & abundances

-- c commands controlling geometry
+commands controlling geometry

-- c other commands for details
+other commands for details

-- c commands controlling output As indicated, there are the print and save commands which control the code's output.
+commands controlling output As indicated, there are the print and save commands which control the code's output.

-- c commands giving the monitors Each test includes a number of monitor commands.
+commands giving the monitors Each test includes a number of monitor commands.
 These give values of predicted quantities that the code has obtained in the past.
 Changes to the code may cause predicted values to change, and if they do the monitor command will announce it.